interstar/wchnt/wchnt-lang/doc/construction_phase.md

 4) What about collections like arrays and dictionaries?

 We'll need a special notation for them.
-I'm not 100% sure about this.
-Still thinking.
+The current thinking is.

 Game = [Ball]/balls {int:Direction}/keys